 #1 A romance anime without any likable female leads

 Key to my enjoyment of romance anime is being able to appreciate the main characters involved.
-If I am not invested in the characters, then what’s the point of rooting for them as they pursue a romance?
+If I am not invested in the characters, then what’s the point of rooting for their romance?
 That is the first and foremost problem with True Tears, in which I didn’t like any of the story’s female leads.

 True Tears follows middle schooler Shinichirou Nakagami.
 He’s a young guy who has a crush on his adopted sister Hiromi, even though she behaves cold and unfamiliarly towards him.
 The two can’t even have a normal conversation and barely interact during their day-to-day lives.
 This changes when Shinichirou befriends the school’s local oddball: the chicken-obsessed Noe Isurugi.
 In spite of her strange behavior, the two become very close and their interactions soon turn romantic.
 Much to Hiromi’s annoyance, who promptly begins acting nicer towards Shinichirou and makes an attempt to get closer to him as well.